CreativeBufferOfficial/dot_net_wpf_sample/README.md

 ## Usage

-Above package use for Entities,hosting,dropdown menus and loading
+Above packages use for Entities,hosting,dropdown menus and loading

 ## Configuration

-Configure dat context in main applicayon (APP.xml)
+Configure data context in main application (APP.xml)

 ## Contributing

-Guidelines for contributing to the project.
+MVVM approach is must to build project

 ## License